bionanoimaging/bionanoimaging.github.io/AlignIt/README.md

 Most features of this game can be used in the basic version, free of charge.
 However, some premium features require to purchase a license.
 Such features include:
-- Beam Interference.
+- Beam Interference and Speckle Scattering.
 Interferometers such as the Michelson and Mach-Zehnder Interferometer only work properly in premium mode.
+Speckle patterns from rough surfaces also require interference computation.
 - Camera.
 The camera allows to image samples in a microcope mode.
 Without premium mode activated, only a screen is visible instead of a camera with a display.
 - Editor.
 The level editor can be tried for free.
 However, saving your edits is only possible in premium mode.
 - Realistic Lens rendering.
 In premium mode a special (albeit slower) mode of lens rendering can be activated, which renders lenses with close-to real properties.
 This includes being able to use a lens as a magnifying glass as the observer.